Is there an ideal time to introduce my new partner to my family and kids?

 There May Not be a “Perfect” Time

-Every family is different, and a child’s age, temperament, and individual relationship with their parent can significantly impact how well the introduction of a new romantic partner may go after divorce.
+Every family is different, and a child’s age, temperament, and individual relationship with their parent can significantly impact how well the introduction of a new romantic partner may go after the divorce.
 For very young kids, their adjustment to seeing mom or dad with someone else may take some simple explanations and a relatively short amount of time.
 Older children who are struggling with the recent changes to their family may have a more challenging time acclimating to new people right away.
 Some teens may feel protective and may be fearful that an unwelcome boyfriend or girlfriend will hurt their parents after a difficult divorce.

 Some kids will never be "ready" to see their parents with anyone.
 You will have to gauge where things are within your family and consider what you believe to be in the best interest of everyone involved.
 If your children are still reeling from the divorce and need significant emotional support, now is probably not a good time to add a new stressor.
 However, if things are relatively stable and have settled into a comfortable routine, it may be a good time to start talking about bringing your new partner around to meet everyone.
 Once you begin a dialogue, it will be easier to determine your next move.

 Attorney and Mediator, Karyn Youso of First Look Family Law, has extensive experience helping clients understand their options during and after their Wisconsin divorce cases, and can help you connect with the resources you need.
-Contact us today to take a “first look” at your situation.